Cerebellum-Network/Freeport-Smart-Contracts/docs/polygon/TransferFees.md

-#### `configureRoyalties(uint256 nftId, address primaryRoyaltyAccount, uint256 primaryRoyaltyCut, uint256 primaryRoyaltyMinimum, address secondaryRoyaltyAccount, uint256 secondaryRoyaltyCut, uint256 secondaryRoyaltyMinimum)` (public)
+#### `configureRoyalties(uint256 nftId, address primaryRoyaltyAccount, uint256 primaryRoyaltyCut, uint256 primaryRoyaltyMinimum, address secondaryRoyaltyAccount, uint256 secondaryRoyaltyCut, uint256 secondaryRoyaltyMinimum, uint256 lockUntil)` (public)

 Configure the amounts and beneficiaries of royalties on primary and secondary transfers of this NFT.

-This setting is available to the issuer while he holds all NFTs of this type (normally right after issuance).
+This configuration is available to the issuer of this NFT.

 A transfer is primary if it comes from the issuer of this NFT (normally the first sale after issuance).
 Otherwise, it is a secondary transfer.